evopixelro/radioserver/README.md

 # Radio Server
 A shoutcast radio server with autodj.

-# How to install:
+## How to install:
+- Install lib32stdc++6
+- Copy git files on your Linux user
+- Give to radioserver file the 777 permission
+- Config the sc_serv.conf and sc_trans.conf file
+- Start the radio server by using command `./radioserver start`
+- Start the radio server autodj by using command `./radioserver autodjon`

+## Commands for Ubuntu/Debian:
 Install lib32stdc++6

-Copy git files on your Linux user
+`apt-get install lib32stdc++6`

+Give 777 permission

+`chmod -R 777 radioserver`

+## Commands for CentOS
+Install lib32stdc++6

+`yum install lib32stdc++6`

-Give to radioserver file the 777 permission
+Give 777 permission

-Config the sc_serv.conf and sc_trans.conf file

-Start the radio server by using command ./radioserver start

-Start the radio server autodj by using command ./radioserver autodjon
+`chmod -R 777 radioserver`